 By doing a private tour in Peru you will be able to experience the country on your own terms.
-A private tour will allow you to experience the country in a more in-depth and extensive way.
-So by the end of your stay, you will be able to feel like you’ve truly gotten a feeling and understanding of the country, rather than having been shipped around according to someone else’s view of what makes a good holiday.
+Instead of having to compromise, not being able to stop where you want or only see the mainstream, a private tour will allow you to experience the country in a more in-depth and extensive way.
+By the end of your stay, you will be able to feel like you’ve truly gotten a good feel and understanding of the country, rather than having been shipped around according to someone else’s view of what makes a good holiday.

-However, we also offer group tour options in Peru.
+However, we also offer group tours options in Peru.
 So with these small group tours you get the chance to meet like-minded travelers.